Oudarja/vehicle-detector-and-counter-system/README.md

 ->A counter is incremented for each vehicle that successfully crosses the line.

-->Results are displayed in real-time, showing the video with annotations and the total vehicle count.
+->Results are displayed in real-time, showing the video with annotations and the total vehicle count